Udit-Kapoor/SmartContractTesting/tutorial.md

 # Prerequisites

-To complete this tutorial, you will need a basic understanding of the Python programming language.
-Everything else will be explained, from getting XTZ from the faucet to coding and deployment.
+To complete this tutorial, you will need a basic understanding of the Python programming language ans a know-how of how to write and deploy Tezos Contracts.
+I will suggest you take a look at this [Tutorial](https://learn.figment.io/tutorials/using-the-smartpy-ide-to-deploy-tezos-smart-contracts) first.

 # Requirements

-You will need to have Temple Wallet Installed in your browser.
-Get it from https://templewallet.com/
+Any modern Browser!

+# Smart Contract
+Before we go to the depths of testing the contract , we need to first have a sample contract which is complex enough so that we can understand it's testing.

+Below I have taken a simple time based Escrow Contract :

+___CODE___

+The above code is

 # SmartPy IDE